aws-cloudformation/rain/README.md

-logs        Show the event log for the named stack ls          List running CloudFormation stacks rm          Delete a running CloudFormation stack
+logs        Show the event log for the named stack ls          List running CloudFormation stacks rm          Delete a running CloudFormation stack tree        Find dependencies of Resources and Outputs in a local template
 ```

 You can get additional information about any command by running: